 I’ve wanted to read this book forever.
-I loved the Four Winds and liked Firefly Lane, so I can’t wait to see how The Nightingale turns out… I’ve heard so much good about it!
+I loved The Four Winds and liked Firefly Lane, so I can’t wait to see how The Nightingale turns out… I’ve heard so many good things about it!

 We are reading this in my local book club for the month of April and I’ve got to say this is a book I just couldn’t put down.
 From the first few pages I was hooked.
 It tells the story of a rock and roll band from 1960’s to present day.